Social Media Marketing and promotion can be a bit difficult to navigate.

 At the push of a button on your SmartPhone, you can see what everyone in your network is up to.

-People post pictures, videos, quotes, and tons of other content to let people know where they are, what they are doing, and what they plan on doing.
+People post pictures, create videos, quotes, and tons of other content to let people know where they are, what they are doing, and what they plan on doing.

 It’s a living entity for all to see and if you aren’t caring for it properly, then it typically fades away into the wild blue yonder of the Internet.